-Your trailer has a drain and waste system that includes waste-holding tanks made from molded plastic, free from corrosion problems, with trouble-free dump valves.
+Your trailer has a drain and waste system that includes wasteholding tanks made from molded plastic, free from corrosion problems, with trouble-free dump valves.

 The MAIN HOLDING TANK enables you to use the toilet for several days away from disposal facilities.
 The wastewater from the sink, shower, bath and lavatory drains in the AUXILIARY HOLDING TANK.
 Each tank has its own dump valve, however, both tanks drain through a common outlet.
 Therefore, you need to make only one connection when hooking up in a trailer park with sewer facilities.
+The valves are labeled at the handles.